 This initiative allowed us to jointly promote products from two different principal partners which are technically synergistic and managed by two different IMCD Business Groups.
 It also demonstrated IMCD's technical strength, portfolio relevancy and ability to understand customers' needs.
 Since then, we have already received positive feedback from various customers across the EMEA region, who have shown great interest in the products and are moving forward with further testing.

-a business was rewarding.
+"Working for two suppliers at once to realise the same goal by smartly developing a business was rewarding.
 We were able to fulfil the requirements of all parties involved."